uGcinikhaya/alx-low_level_programming/0x01-variables_if_else_while/README.md

 A program that will assign a random number to the variable n each time it is executed.
 A program that prints the alphabet in lowercase.
 A program that prints the alphabet in lowercase, and in uppercase.
+A program that prints the alphabet in lowercase, followed by a new line.